 Asia stocks advance, tech giants rally after Fed report

-SINGAPORE (AP) — Asian stocks mostly rose Thursday after the Federal Reserve kept its accommodative monetary policies and signaled that economic recovery was on track.
+SINGAPORE (AP) — Asian stocks rose Thursday after the Federal Reserve kept its accommodative monetary policies and signaled that the U.S. economic recovery was on track.

-Chinese technology giants led the way, as authorities moved to soothe jitters over anti-monopoly and data security enforcement against the industry.
+Chinese technology giants led the way as authorities moved to soothe jitters over stricter anti-monopoly and data security enforcement of the industry.

 “The Fed maintained its accommodative monetary policies near-term.
-While discussions of tapering plans are underway, the markets may be relieved that no tapering timeline was set out,” said Yeap Jun Rong, market strategist at IG in Singapore.
+While discussions of tapering plans are underway, the markets may be relieved that no tapering timeline was set out,” Yeap Jun Rong, market strategist at IG in Singapore, said in a report.

-E-commerce giant Alibaba Group shares in Hong Kong climbed 4.8%, mirroring a 5.3% gain on Wall Street overnight.
+E-commerce giant Alibaba Group shares in Hong Kong climbed 6.9%, outperforming a 5.3% gain on Wall Street overnight.

 Chinese Internet shares had slid earlier this week on reports that Beijing was considering restrictions on for-profit education ventures.